 Parents also have responsibilities to uphold the values and culture of Center City.
-By signing the "Code of Conduct" Policy, parents officially state their commitment to work alongside Center City staff to achieve the highest academic goals for their child.
+By enrolling and joining the Center City community, parents officially state their commitment to work alongside Center City staff to achieve the highest social and academic goals for their child.